HL7/fhir-us-ndh/input/pagecontent/index.md

 <br />

 #### All Resource Relationships 3
 All resources reference the Restriction resource, which allows the usage of restriction down to the resource element level.
+The Restriction resource **SHALL** contained in the resource which has the elements need to be restricted.
 <figure>
     {% include RelResource3.svg %}
     <figcaption></figcaption>